web-infra-dev/rsbuild/website/docs/en/guide/optimization/split-chunk.md

 - This configuration will bundle all the generated JS code into one file (except for dynamically imported chunks).
 - The size of a single JS file may be very large, leading to a decrease in page loading performance.

-If you need to bundle the chunks split by dynamic import into the single file, you can set the [output.asyncChunks](https://rspack.dev/config/output#outputasyncchunks) option in Rspack to `false`：
+If you need to bundle the chunks split by dynamic import into the single file, you can set the [output.asyncChunks](https://rspack.dev/config/output#outputasyncchunks) option in Rspack to `false`:

 ```js
 export default defineConfig({